Skip to content

 Disadvantages of leasing coffee equipment

-Longer binding times
+Longer setting times

 Less flexibility

-Cost comparison: Rent vs. Leasing
+Cost Comparison: Rent vs. Leasing

 Initial costs